Welcome to another week of Must Have Craft Tips! It’s Bev from Flamingo Toes here this week with some fun Pumpkin Carving tips!

 It will smell like a pumpkin pie!

 Petroleum Jelly: Rub the open areas of the pumpkin with Vaseline or the generic equivalent – this will keep them from drying out quickly.
+Or try spraying with vinegar which is more animal friendly.

 Photo and more tips from A Real Life Housewife